Professional Kite Boarding Lessons

 How long does it take to learn?

 Kite boarding is not learned in one day.
 Yes, you can take one class to see if you would like to continue.
 The average person will require at least 9 hours of instruction to cover most fundamentals.
 These hours can be done in a few days of even spread out over years.
 Throughout the world you will find that most schools offer a "9 hour package special" in the hopes that a person will take advantage of the opportunity to approach the sport safely.
 Often people will take 9 hours of lessons and then continue to practice what they learned with a friend.

 How much does it cost?

 Do I need to take lessons on consecutive days?

 No, you don't need to take all of your lessons consecutively.
-I've found people tend to do well or even better with time off between lessons.
+We have found people tend to do well or even better with time off between lessons.
 Some people take one lesson a year.

 Do I need to be strong?